Effective PTSD Treatment in Florida

 The Link Between PTSD And Substance Abuse

-It is estimated that people seeking treatment for PTSD are 14 times more likely to have a co-existing substance use disorder.
+It is estimated that people seeking post traumatic stress disorder treatment are 14 times more likely to have a co-existing substance use disorder.

 Because PTSD disrupts the brain’s ability to self-regulate, people who struggle with the disorder often gravitate towards mood-altering substances, like alcohol or narcotics, that promote feelings of euphoria.